jtkovacs/jtkovacs.github.io/REFS/project-management.md

 ### Analyzing requirements

 Requirements are often analyzed by grouping them into **use cases.** Per Whitney (n.d.), "Use cases integrate the requirements into a comprehensive package that describes the interaction of the user with the system ...
 The Use Case should describe the interaction between the actor and the system - what the actor does and how the system reacts."
 Note that actors include other software as well as people.
-Use cases are expressed textually, usually including these elements:
+Use cases are expressed textually (also called a **requirements definition report),** usually including these elements:

 - Overview
 - Notes